AfterPythonOrg/afterpython/afterpython/doc/overview.md

 - Write content directly in [MyST Markdown] or [Jupyter Notebook]
 - Go from writing to website deployment in minutes — no need to learn any of the underlying tools
 - Centralize all your content in a modern, unified project website — from documentation to blog posts
-- Export content as PDF — for example, combine all blog posts into a single PDF file
+- (Work In Progress) Export content as PDF — for example, combine all blog posts into a single PDF file
-- **⚡ Full-text search** across **ALL** your content in your website — docs, blogs, tutorials, everything
+- (Work In Progress) **⚡ Full-text search** across **ALL** your content in your website — docs, blogs, tutorials, everything
-- **🤖 Embedded AI Chatbot** that answers questions directly using an in-browser LLM — at no cost
+- (Work In Progress) **🤖 Embedded AI Chatbot** that answers questions directly using an in-browser LLM — at no cost

 ---
 ## Tech Stack